FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 This structure describes which file descriptor to perform the operation on, a pointer to the userland buffer to read/write from/to, the number of bytes, etc.

-Although there are a few different syscalls depending on what you're asking of
+Although there are a few different syscalls depending on what you’re

-function call aio_aqueue
+through to a function call aio_aqueue

 .